 A big question you’ll need to answer right up front is whether or not your About Me page should be in first or third-person.

 If it’s been a while since you had to re-familiarize yourself with points of view and how they work, first-person uses “I” while third-person doesn’t.
 For example:

 Third-person: Mira went to the coffee shop.

 The example bios above are written from a third-person point of view.
-While this can sound more professional, especially for organizations where leadership and decision makers may not be the primary point of contact, it can feel strange to write about yourself at that distance.
+While this can sound more professional, especially for organizations where leaders and decision makers may not be the primary point of contact, it can feel strange to write about yourself at that distance.

 It all comes down to your marketing strategy.
 If you’re trying to be personable and approachable, a well-targeted, first-person biography page can get the job done — but it can be tricky to pull off without sounding amateurish.